Conversion to Christianity: Denominational switching

 Transferring from one Christian denomination, such as Presbyterianism, to another Christian denomination, such as Catholicism, has not generally been seen by researchers as conversion to Christianity.
 Mark C. Suchman says this is because most sociologists and other scientists have defined conversion as "radical personal change, particularly change involving a shift in one's sense of 'root reality'."
 However, in Suchman's view, this produces a form of 'selection bias' within the research.
 He writes that the study of "everyday" religious mobility is not a substitute for analyses of "true conversion", but the denominational switching that he refers to as "religious mobility" can be seen as an aspect of conversion.

 Suchman describes six types, or causes, of "religious mobility" as a supplement and complement to the more traditionally limited concept of conversion.
 He draws on theories from the sociology of deviance where there is some recognition that "a change of religious affiliation generally represents a break with previous norms and a severing of social commitments—even when it does not involve a radical personality realignment".

 Theories of deviance define what can be considered as the variables and determinants involved and what kind of mobility can be seen as random.
 "Strain theory" argues that those who are unhappy in their religious affiliation will generally "engage in deviance" from that group.
 Those who are not well integrated in their religious social group, those who become enmeshed in social relations outside the group with participants in deviant cultures, and those whose ethnicity and traditional background differs from their current affiliation are candidates for switching.
 Intermarriage with a partner of different religion or denomination is also associated with religious switching.

 In the Catholic Church, the Second Vatican Council ordered a new rite of reception into the church be drafted, which recognised the step of admission being taken by people "who have already been validly baptized".
+Special arrangements were made to facilitate the admission of "separated Eastern Christians" to the Catholic Church: no more was to be asked of such a person than "what a bare profession of the Catholic faith demands", and in the case of an ordained Eastern Christian, they would be permitted to exercise the Orders they possess on joining the unity of the Catholic Church, subject to certain rules to be established.